immalopez/immalopez.github.io/_posts/FIDU/2021-01-10-teaching-career-and-philosophy.md

 # My teaching philosophy

-Throughout these years, my conceptualisation of the teaching-learning process has remained essentially the same, if only more comprehensive and refined.
+Throughout these years, my conceptualisation of the teaching-learning process has remained essentially the same, if only more comprehensive and refined on account of my experience.